ajroach42/ajroach42.github.io/_posts/2016-11-15-software-for-people-not-for-profit.md

 [Of Many Trades](http://ofmanytrades.com) is a community server.
 It is a place for people to communicate without fear of being tracked, and a place where folks can build all manner of weird and wild websites. ([Of Many Trades](http://ofmanytrades.com) was inspired by [Tilde.Club](http://tilde.club))

-A while ago, I read an excellent artcile on Human Scale/Anti-Capitalist technology by [Jesse Kriss on Medium](https://medium.com/@jkriss).
+A while ago, I read an excellent article on Human Scale/Anti-Capitalist technology by [Jesse Kriss on Medium](https://medium.com/@jkriss).
 In it, he made some particularly salient points about the ways that technology fails us when it is made "at scale" and for profit.

-The whole piece is worth a read; it comes with my strong reccomendation.
+The whole piece is worth a read; it comes with my strong recommendation.
 Today, I want to focus on a few specific points.

 >Software and services that are supposed to make life better are becoming unreliable and untrustworthy.
 It is increasingly clear that our interests, as software-using humans, are diverging from the interests of software companies.